csce585-mlsystems/DermaLite/README.md

   - Contribution 1: We implement model quantization and pruning to reduce memory footprint and inference time, enabling fast, real-time on-device predictions without sacrificing clinically relevant accuracy.
   - Contribution 2: We integrate explainable visualizations via Grad-CAM directly into the mobile pipeline, allowing clinicians and users to see why the model makes each prediction.
   - Contribution 3: We implement on-device uncertainty estimation, giving users and clinicians confidence metrics alongside predictions to support better decision-making.

+## Future Ideas
+- A pipeline that transforms and augments input images into a format that enables more accurate classification by the model.

 ## References
 ### `BibTeX` of all references used in the project.
 Can be included as a `references.bib` file in the repo.